ilanschnell/bitarray/doc/random_p.rst

 Speedup
 -------

-The speedup is largest, when the number of number of random numbers our algorithm uses is smallest.
+The speedup is largest when the number of random numbers our algorithm uses is smallest.
 In the following, let ``k`` be the number of calls to ``getrandbits()``.
 For example, when ``p=0.5`` we have ``k=1``.